dnidever/gaiaxpspec/docs/index.rst

    contain the root `toctree` directive.

 ***********
-gaussdecomp
+gaiaxpspec
 ***********

 Introduction
 ============
-|gaussdecomp| is a package to Gaussian Decomposition emission line spectra, for example
+|gaiaxpspec| is a package to fit Gaia Bp/Rp spectra with models.
-HI spectra.
-It also will run on an entire datacube at once.

 .. toctree::